jj49411/Makers_notes/Week4.md

 1. Build a simple web app with a database
 2. Follow an effective debugging process for database applications
 3. Explain the basics of how databases work (e.g. tables, SQL, basic relationships)

+** Use SQL in a controller to read a bookmark record from a database.

 ## Daily Goals
 ### Day 1
 - GOAL: Review other's weekend challenge. ** Check out the difference between class method and instance method
 - REFLECTION: Made a diagram for my rsp-app.
 Refactored my code and added more features
->
+> I was flying solo for the afternoon challenge, so I had some time to look at the settings for database and psql.
+Also Built the feature, including controller, model, and database code
 ```
 - use PG to let us write SQL in Ruby code
 - psql interactive shall- to deal with data, matipulate the table...
 ```

 ### Day 2
 - GOAL: Understand the basics of how databasese work.
+Work on practicals
-- REFLECTION:
+- REFLECTION: Have done the SQLZoo practical(SELECT basics/SELECT from world/)
 >
+evening: finish week3.md/ my post!!

 ### Day 3
 - GOAL: